Crop District 5 – Melville, Yorkton, Cupar, Kamsack, Foam Lake, Preeceville and Kelvington areas;

 Crop District 6A – Lumsden, Craik, Watrous and Clavet areas

-Topsoil moisture conditions have significantly worsened since last week.
-Topsoil moisture on cropland is rated as 26 per cent adequate, 47 per cent short and 27 per cent very short.
-Hay land and pasture topsoil moisture conditions are rated as 19 per cent adequate, 49 percent short and 32 per cent very short.
-Crop District 6A is reporting that 44 per cent of the cropland and 51 per cent of the hay land and pasture are very short topsoil moisture at this time.
+Topsoil moisture conditions remain relatively unchanged since last week despite the moisture.
+Topsoil moisture on cropland is rated as one per cent surplus, 70 per cent adequate, 21 per cent short and eight per cent very short.
+Hay land and pasture topsoil moisture conditions are rated as 56 per cent adequate, 33 percent short and 11 per cent very short.

 The majority of crop damage this past week was due to lodging from snow and rain; downgrading is expected at the elevator due to bleaching and sprouting.
 As well, strong winds have shelled standing crops, and geese and other wildlife are feeding on swathed crops.

 Producers are busy combining, hauling bales, putting down fertilizer and drying grain.